isaaceindhoven/GazeHub/docs/example.md

 ## Installing GazeClient

-You can use GazeClient via a CDN or running `npm install gaze-client`.
+You can use GazeClient via a CDN or running `npm install @isaac.frontend/gaze-client`.
 We will take the CDN approach.

 ```html
 <head>